MasoudBimar/Angular-Step-By-Step/src/app/11-decorators/README.md

 }
 ```

+## Property Decorator

-This page focuses on the most common member decorators:
+Let's focus on the most common Property Decorators:

 - `@Input()` and `@Output()` for parent-child communication.
 - `@HostBinding()` for binding to the host element.